bitcoin-s/bitcoin-s-ts/oracle-electron-ts/README.md

-# Suredbits Desktop Wallet
+# Krystal Bull Desktop Oracle

-This project wraps wallet-server-ui, wallet-server-ui-proxy, and bitcoin-s appServer into a standalone native application.
+This project wraps oracle-server-ui, oracle-server-ui-proxy, and bitcoin-s oracleServer into a standalone native application.

 ## Dependencies